kubernetes/enhancements/keps/sig-autoscaling/20181106-in-place-update-of-pod-resources.md

 1. API Server validates the new ResourceRequirements (e.g. limits are not below requested resources, QoS class does not change).
 1. API Server calls all Admission Controllers to verify the Pod Update.
-   * If any of the Controllers rejects the update, the ResourceResizeRequired PodCondition is set to Rejected.
+   * If any of the Controllers rejects the update, ResourceResizeRequired PodCondition.Reason is set to Rejected, and PodCondition.Status is false.
-1. API Server updates the PodSpec object and clears ResourceResizeRequired condition.
+1. API Server updates the PodSpec object, clears ResourceResizeRequired PodCondition.Reason, and sets the PodCondition.Status to true.
 1. Scheduler observes that ResourceRequirements and ResourceAllocated differ.
    It checks its cache to determine if in-place resource resizing is possible.
-   * If Node has capacity to accommodate new resource values, it updates its resource cache to use max(ResourceRequirements, ResourceAllocated), and sets ResourceResizeRequired PodCondition to Requested.
+   * If Node has capacity to accommodate new resource values, it updates its resource cache to use max(ResourceRequirements, ResourceAllocated), and sets ResourceResizeRequired PodCondition.Reason to Requested.
-   * If required it pre-empts lower-priority Pods, setting the ResourceResizeRequired PodCondition to Awaiting.
-Once the lower-priority Pods are evicted, Scheduler clears the ResourceResizeRequired PodCondition and the flow continues.
+   * If required it pre-empts lower-priority Pods, setting the ResourceResizeRequired PodCondition.Reason to Awaiting.
+Once the lower-priority Pods are evicted, Scheduler clears the ResourceResizeRequired PodCondition.Reason and the flow continues.
-   * If Node does not have capacity to accommodate new resource values, it sets ResourceResizeRequired PodCondition to Failed.
+   * If Node does not have capacity to accommodate new resource values, it sets ResourceResizeRequired PodCondition.Reason to Failed.
-1. Kubelet observes that ResourceResizeRequired PodCondition has been set to Requested, and checks its Node allocatable resources against the new ResourceRequirements for fit.
+1. Kubelet observes that ResourceResizeRequired PodCondition.Reason has been set to Requested, and checks its Node allocatable resources against the new ResourceRequirements for fit.
-   * Kubelet sees that new ResourceRequirements fits, updates the PodStatus ResourceAllocated to match ResourceRequirements, clears the ResourceResizeRequired PodCondition, and then applies the new cgroup limits to the Pod and its running Containers.
+   * Kubelet sees that new ResourceRequirements fits, updates the PodStatus ResourceAllocated to match ResourceRequirements, clears the ResourceResizeRequired PodCondition.Reason, sets PodCondition.Status to false, and then applies the new cgroup limits to the Pod and its Containers.
-   * Kubelet sees that new ResourceRequirements does not fit Node’s allocatable resources and sets the ResourceResizeRequired PodCondition to Failed.
+   * Kubelet sees that new ResourceRequirements does not fit Node’s allocatable resources and sets the ResourceResizeRequired PodCondition.Reason to Failed.
      This can happen due to race-condition with multiple schedulers.
-1. Scheduler observes that PodCondition has changed.
+1. Scheduler observes that PodCondition.Reason has changed.
-   * Case 1: ResourceResizeRequired PodCondition is clear, ResourceRequirements matches ResourceAllocated.
+   * Case 1: ResourceResizeRequired PodCondition.Reason is clear, and
+     ResourceRequirements matches ResourceAllocated.
 Scheduler updates cache to use the updated ResourceAllocated values.
-   * Case 2: ResourceResizeRequired PodCondition is Failed.
-Scheduler updates its cache to use the unchanged ResourceAllocated values for accounting.
+   * Case 2: ResourceResizeRequired PodCondition.Reason is Failed.
+Scheduler
+     updates cache to use the unchanged ResourceAllocated values for accounting.
 1. The initiating actor observes that ResourceAllocated has changed.
    * Case 1: ResourceRequirements and ResourceAllocated match again, signifying a successful completion of Pod resources in-place resizing.
-   * Case 2: ResourceResizeRequired PodCondition shows Failed, and initiating actor may take action.
+   * Case 2: ResourceResizeRequired PodCondition.Reason shows Failed, and
+     initiating actor may take action.
      A few possible examples (perhaps controlled by a Retry policy):
      * Initiating actor (user/VPA) handles it maybe by deleting the Pod to trigger a replacement Pod with new resources for scheduling.
-     * Initiating actor is a Controller (Job,Deployment,..), and it clears the ResourceResizeRequired PodCondition (based on other Pods departing, thus freeing resources), and Scheduler retries in-place resource resizing.
+     * Initiating actor is a Controller (Job,Deployment,..), and it clears the ResourceResizeRequired PodCondition.Reason and sets PodCondition.Status to true (based on other Pods departing, thus freeing resources), and causes Scheduler to retry in-place resource resizing.

-#### Transitions of ResourceResizeRequired condition
+#### Transitions of ResourceResizeRequired PodCondition

-The following diagram shows possible transitions of ResourceResizeRequired condition.
+The following diagram shows possible transitions of ResourceResizeRequired PodCondition.Reason field.

 ```text